Stuyk/altv-athena/documentation/scripting/adding-error-screens.md

 ---
-description: Learn how to add a spinner display.
+description: Learn how to add a error screen display.
 ---

 # Adding a Error Screen